Cerebellum-Network/cere-ddc-sdk-js/packages/unified/docs/api-reference.md

 ##### `validateMetadata(metadata: any): UnifiedMetadata`

-Validates metadata against the schema using Zod validation.
+Validates metadata against the schema using Zod validation with business rule enforcement.

 **Parameters:**
 - `metadata`: Raw metadata object to validate